rubenvanassche/Space-Invaders/docs/Report.md

 **Why?**

-One word SI(Space Invaders Element), this element is avaible through all controllers.
+One word SI(Space Invaders Element), this element is available through all controllers.
 So when some controller decides the screen should be updated, it can call in the SI element the screen controller where the window redraw function is defined.
 Actually this looks like the observer pattern but it isn't exactly it.

 ### Factory Pattern
-In the description of the project it was said we needed to use an abstract factory pattern, I used just a facory pattern.
+In the description of the project it was said we needed to use an abstract factory pattern, I used just a factory pattern.

 **Why?**

-I think an abstract factory pattern is too complex for this project, it will require a lot of classes and make the code more compelx then it should be.
+I think an abstract factory pattern is too complex for this project, it will require a lot of classes and make the code more complex then it should be.
 The factory pattern has the same function as the abstract factory pattern but is much nicer.
 It has been used to create the different aliens(they have the same speed but a different name and image, raising the speed is just one line of code) and guns.
 Also each Gun and Alien have a Bullet Factory inside them to provide them at all time with bullets.

 ### Inheritance and polymorphism